arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 For example, the internal representation of an `Option` is a `sealed` class with two `data` classes `Some<A>(val a: A)` and `None`, and `Ior` is a `sealed` class with three `data` class inheritors, `Left(val a: A)`, `Right(val b: B)`, and `Both(val a: A, val b: B)`.

-Datatypes that encapsulate lazy evaluation can even be recursive, nesting themselves with every operation in their creation chain until they are executed via evaluation.
+Datatypes that express patterns like deferred evaluation can do it by nesting themselves with every operation they chain.
 One example is `IO`.

 ```kotlin:ank
 import arrow.effects.*